lilserf/botc-icons/README.md

 - donation by Hat-Tech from the Noun Project
 - masquerade by monkik from the Noun Project
 - coronavirus by Adrien Coquet from the Noun Project
+- item scroll by Maxicons from the Noun Project